sshalem/SQL/9_Stored_Procedures_and_Functions/README.md

 3. Unless the function is declared to return void, the last statement must be a SELECT.
 4. The syntax of the CREATE FUNCTION command requires the function body to be written as a string constant.
 5. It is usually most convenient to use dollar quoting [`$$`](#-) (see Section 4.1.2.2) for the string constant
-6. `BEGIN\END` - It is important not to confuse the use of BEGIN/END for grouping statements in PL/pgSQL with the similarly-named SQL commands for transaction control.
-PL/pgSQL's BEGIN/END are only for grouping.
-7.

 ### [1_Function](#-)